-The relationship between a meta-feature i and one of its children j is parametrized by a compatibility potential $\psi{ij}(X_i, X_j)$ that reflects, for any given relative configuration of feature i and feature j, the likelihood of finding these two features in that relative configuration.
-The (symmetric) potential between i and j is denoted by $\psi{ij}(X_i, X_j)$.
+The relationship between a meta-feature i and one of its children j is parametrized by a (symmetric) compatibility potential $\psi{ij}(X_i, X_j)$ that reflects, for any given relative configuration of feature i and feature j, the likelihood of finding these two features in that relative configuration.
 A compatibility potential is equivalent to the spatial distribution of the child feature in a reference frame that matches the pose of the parent feature; a potential can be represented by a probability density over SE(3).

 Each primitive feature is linked to an observed variable Y_i .
 Observed variables are tagged with an appearance descriptor that defines a class of observation appearance.
-The statistical dependency between a hidden variable X_i and its observed variable Y_i is parametrized by an observation potential $\psi_i(X_i, Y_i)$.
+The statistical dependency between a hidden variable X_i and its observed variable Y_i is parametrized by an observation potential $\phi_i(X_i, Y_i)$.
 We generally cannot observe meta-features; their observation potentials are thus uniform.

-Instantiation of such a model in a scene amounts to the computation of the marginal posterior pose densities $p(X_i|Y_1,...,Y_n)$ for all features X_i , given all available evidence Y. This can be done using any applicable inference mechanism.
-We use nonparametric belief propagation [20] optimized to exploit the specific structure of this inference problem [6].
+Instantiation of such a model in a scene amounts to the computation of the marginal posterior pose densities $p(X_i|Y_1,\ldots,Y_n)$ for all features X_i , given all available evidence Y. This can be done using any applicable inference mechanism.
+We use nonparametric belief propagation (Sudderth et al., 2003) optimized to exploit the specific structure of this inference problem (Detry et al., 2009).
 The particles used to represent the densities are directly derived from individual feature observations.
 Thus, object detection (including pose inference) amounts to image observations probabilistically voting for object poses compatible with their own pose.
 The system never commits to specific feature correspondences, and is thus robust to substantial clutter and occlusions.
 During inference, a consensus emerges among the available evidence, leading to one or more consistent scene interpretations.
 After inference, the pose likelihood of the whole object can be read out of the top-level feature.
 If the scene contains multiple instances of the object, this feature density will present multiple major modes.
-Figure 9 shows examples of pose estimation results.
+Figure 14 shows examples of pose estimation results.